51Degrees/documentation/src/examples/customelement/flowelement.md

 @elementproperties.

 This needs a constructor matching the `FlowElementBase` class.
 So it takes a logger, and an
-@elementdata factory which will be used to construct an `StarSignData`:
+@elementdata factory which will be used to construct a `StarSignData`:
 ```{java}
 public class SimpleFlowElement extends FlowElementBase<AgeData, ElementPropertyMetaData> {